Joshua-W-madden/ChessML/README.md

-#CHESS
+# CHESS

-this will be a chess machine learning project, follow along as i try and make my first neural networkgit
+this will be a chess machine learning project, follow along as i try and make my first neural network